Snowflake-Labs/sfquickstarts/site/sfguides/src/data_products_data_mesh_dbt/data_products_data_mesh_dbt.md

 group by 1
 ```

-Notice the cross-project `ref` by using two arguments to the function: 1) name of the project,as defined within that upstream project and declared in `dependencies.yml`, and 2) the name of a public model in that project.
+Notice the cross-project `ref` by using two arguments to the function: 1) name of the project, as defined within that upstream project and declared in `dependencies.yml`, and 2) the name of a public model in that project.

 9. **Save** your file and notice the lineage in the bottom pane.
 10. **Compile** the code and notice that this model is now referencing the production version of the foundational project's `fct_orders` table.